 Hill was in a live-in relationship and engaged to be married to the Italian Lisa Caserta in 2006 before he kicked the bucket in 2012 in Topanga Canyon where he lived with his then-fiancee.

-Children (Gina, Gregg, and Justin) Where are they Now?
+Where Are His Children (Gina, Gregg, and Justin) Now?

 Though it is speculated that Henry Hill’s had five children, our research could only point us clearly to Gina and Gregg who were born to him by his first wife Karen and were 11 and 13 years in May 1980 when they entered into witness protection program with their parents and had to change their identities and locations as well as cut ties with their former lives in a bid to stay alive.